photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     as the default of 2 GB can reduce indexing performance and cause unexpected restarts.
     Also, ensure that you configure at least 4 GB of swap space.

-Note that in [YAML files](../developer-guide/technologies/yaml.md), related values must start at the same indentation level and tabs are not allowed for indentation.
-We recommend using 2 spaces, but any number is allowed as long as it is consistent.
+When editing the configuration file, please note that related values must start at the same indentation level [in YAML files](../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
+We recommend using 2 spaces.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.